Ever wanted to play along to your favourite piece of music, but don't have the musical skills to do it? Well, now you

 - MIDI Sequencer with track display, mute, solo, patch, vol, pan, etc.

-- Generate keys and chords from a MIDI file
+- Generate keys, chords, and bass from a MIDI file

-- Display chords on a vertical piano roll to facilitate playing and improvisation
+- Display chords and bass on a vertical piano roll to facilitate playing and improvisation

 - Display solfa or pitch notation